barryquinn1/ati_cloud/README.md

-# High performacne computing in finance
+# High performance computing in finance
 This repo contains slides using in algorithmic trading and investment